Ariachenyinan/Ariachenyinan.github.io/index.md

 **Contact me if you are interested!**

-- Urban Informatics and Urban Dta Analysis
+- Urban Informatics and Urban Data Analysis
 - Urban Perception
 - Walkability
 - Urban Design